CB San Pablo Burgos: Back-to-back Champions League titles (2020–2022)

 Two years later, Miraflores made its debut in European competitions by defeating Kyiv-Basket in the second qualifying round of the 2019–20 Basketball Champions League.
 After advancing to the regular season and later playoffs, Burgos qualified for the Final Eight.
 Played in Athens, San Pablo Burgos defeated the host team AEK in the final by 85–74.
 The team was crowned BCL champions, just five years after the professional club had been established.
 Thad McFadden, who scored 18 points in the final, was awarded the Final Eight MVP award.

 As the winners of the BCL, Burgos represented Europe in the 2021 FIBA Intercontinental Cup, where it defeated Argentine club Quimsa in Buenos Aires to win the world club title.
 Burgos won the game 85-73, behind star point guard Vítor Benite who added 19 points and claimed the tournament's MVP award.

 The following season, the 2020–21, Burgos had another impressive run after qualifying for the Final Eight with a 9–3 record in the first two group phases.
 On May 9, Burgos won its second Champions League title after winning the final in Nizhny Novgorod, defeating Turkish club Karşıyaka 64–59.
 Vítor Benite was named the league's final stage MVP.
 As winners of another Champions League, the team also qualified for a second Intercontinental Cup in 2022.
-During the 2021–22 ACB season, Miraflores struggled and lack of their coaching, which three coaches were signed during the season and find a way to salvation from regelation.
-But however, they ended 17th and regelated to LEB Oro for the following season and it might be a end of the European glory.
+During the 2021–22 ACB season, Burgos struggled from a lack of coaching; three coaches were signed during the season to find a way to avoid relegation.
+However, they ended 18th and were relegated to LEB Oro for the following season and it might be a end of the European glory.

-Miraflores returned to Liga ACB after a three-year hiatus in the Spanish second division.
+Burgos returned to Liga ACB after a three-year hiatus in the Spanish second division.
 In the 2024–25 Primera FEB season, the team promoted as a top seed.